insyncsolutions/appseconnectdocs/_posts/Getting-Started/2018-09-20-accessing-portal.md

 5) Input the details and assign the role to the user that is being added.
 Specify the Role for the user that is being added.
 ![Useradd3](\staticfiles\root\media\useradd3.png)

 6) Once all the mandatory fields are filled up, click on the Save button.
 The created user should be visible in the list of users along with a success message.
 The created user will have the following keys available for any modification.
-The list is provided below:
+The list is provided below :

-- Edit User: Only the details of the created user can be modified except the Email Address.
+- Edit User : Only the details of the created user can be modified except the Email Address.

-- Revoke User Permission: The delete button is for revoking the user from further use.
+- Revoke User Permission : The delete button is for revoking the user from further use.
 The organisation owner and the Super Admin can only revoke the permission of an added user.

-- Resend Activation Mail: User can resend the activation mail, if required.
+- Resend Activation Mail : User can resend the activation mail, if required.
 This button will be available only until the user has activated the account.
 Once activated, this button will not be visible.

-- Change Role: Here, the default user can change the role for the created user.
+- Change Role : Here, the default user can change the role for the created user.
 ![Useradd4](\staticfiles\root\media\useradd4.png)

 7) The created user gets an Activation Mail.
 You need to click on the Activation Link to activate your user account.
 ![Useradd5](\staticfiles\root\media\useradd5.png)

 8) Once activated, login to your account with the provided credential provided in the Activation Mail.
 ![useradd6](\staticfiles\root\media\useradd6.png)

 **Note:**